oracle-samples/oltrain/OSMS/osms.md

 <h2>Hands On Lab</h2>

-Practice your skills with the OS Management Service with these free hands on labs.
+<p>Practice your skills with the OS Management Service with these free hands on labs.</p>
 <br>
 <p style="font-size:90%;text-align:center;"><a href="https://youtu.be/HOB5dhbcAyo">Click here to learn about using the free hands on labs</a></p>
 <p style="text-align:center;"><a href="https://youtu.be/HOB5dhbcAyo">